Itheum/architecture-diagrams/live_whitepaper.md

 - Grants to build apps on Itheum's **Data CAT**
 - Ongoing multi-chain liquidity reserves
 - Technical audits and white-hat hacking bounty programs, code reviews, and platform stability incentives
-- Home of the **Community Treasury**: holds the percentage of funds earned from marketplace fees that will be reserved for long term $ITHEUM stakers
+- Home of the **Community Treasury**: holds the percentage of funds earned from marketplace fees that will be reserved for long term $ITHEUM ecosystem participants
 - Support "Partners"

 ### Partners (2.5% - this is part of the Ecosystem bucket)